-The Academy currently sponsors competitive teams in soccer, cross-country running, basketball, skiing, Ultimate Frisbee, lacrosse, and baseball.
+The Academy currently sponsors competitive teams in soccer, cross-country running, basketball, skiing, and Ultimate Frisbee.
 From year to year, the list of sports may vary depending upon student interest and availability of instructors and coaches.
 Emphasis is placed on sportsmanship, commitment, achieving one's personal best, and team play.